jackokring/www/README.md

 A server is started to the `WolframEngine` in the `/var/www/wl` directory.
 Port `18000`.
 A license key is copied from `secrets` if present.

-## Node.js
+## Node.js / TypeScript

 A server is started in `/var/www/node` on port `3000`.
-A `npm install express jquery bootstrap underscore browserify` is performed to provide a basic system.
+A `npm install express jquery bootstrap underscore browserify typescript marked @types/marked` is performed to provide a basic system.

+## Markdown

+Compiles markdown to HTML and moves it to the main `/var/www/html` folder.